tsgates/arch-wiki-markdown/wiki/Lenovo_ThinkPad_T420.md

     perl /usr/lib/perl5/vendor_perl/tpacpi-bat -v startChargeThreshold 0 40
     perl /usr/lib/perl5/vendor_perl/tpacpi-bat -v stopChargeThreshold 0 80

-The example values 40 and 80 given here are in percent of the full battery capacity.
+The example values 40 and 80 given here represent the percentage of full battery capacity remaining.
 Adjust them to your own needs.
 You may also want to write a simple set-battery.service and enable it to set them at startup.
 While these values should be permanent, they will be reset any time the battery is removed.

     [Unit]
     Description=Set battery capacity